 8. Under Pop-up Contents, click Configure Attributes.

-9. In the Configure Attributes window, uncheck everything except for Country, Latest Value, and Latest Value 1.
+9. In the Configure Attributes window, uncheck everything except for Country, Value Latest Year, and Value Latest Year 1.

-10. In the Field Alias column, click Latest Value and type Global Poverty.
-Click Latest Value 1 and type Covered by Social Protections.
+10. In the Field Alias column, click Value Latest Year and type Global Poverty.
+Click Value Latest Year 1 and type Engaged in Economic Activity.
 In the Configure Pop-up pane, click OK.

 Now when you click on a country, the pop-up shows only those three attributes.